sage-code/maj/README.md

 6. Popular;
 7. Entertaining.

+Imagine a happy world, where everyone can speack with everyone else:

 **Technical:**

-Basic rules for new language:
+Basic rules for this new language:

 1. one letter do not represent anything else but itself;
 1. one letter is pronounced always the same in all wards;